 Overall, the wireless fence was costly to maintain between batteries every month or so and replacement parts.
 It’s been so long I can’t even remember everything I spent keeping it up and running, but I do know that I did and now because I’ve seen it monumentally fail, I’d be afraid to spend the money to try it again on another dog.
 If you live near a busy road or need to keep your dog away from livestock, nasty neighbors, or any other potentially hazardous situations, I personally don’t feel it’s worth the gamble unless you are nearby to intervene if something goes wrong.

-I research extensively and have bought several products over the years that I highly recommend.
-They are listed with brief summaries in the ‘Shop’ tab on the menu bar at the top of the page that will take you to my Amazon page.
-To see pictures of my crew and our life, check out our Facebook page, https://www.facebook.com/savingscatsanddogswhilesavingcash/
+I research extensively and have bought several products over the years that I highly recommend and/or use.
+They are listed with brief summaries in the notes area on my page here, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash?tag=s01ea1-20

 Follow me and my crew on Facebook